Perspective | The number of 401(k) millionaires hit a new high, despite millions left behind by the pandemic

 “There are a fair amount of people who are taking just what they need,” Thompson said, “so they are taking that small amount as they need it versus taking a huge lump sum.
 They are getting what they need just to get by to make ends meet.
 As we all know, when you take the money out, it can be hard to put it back in."

-Vanguard Investments reported similar findings regarding withdrawals under the Cares Act.
+The Vanguard Group reported similar findings regarding withdrawals under the Cares Act.
 The company said 4.5 percent of participants withdrew assets from their retirement plan under the Cares Act, while less than 1 percent took a Cares Act loan.
 The median distribution amount was approximately $12,000.
 The median age was 43, and the median income was about $62,000.

 “There were more ways to tap into your account, but what our research showed, which was surprising to us but is encouraging, is that very few people did,” said Dave Stinnett, principal in charge of Vanguard’s strategic retirement consulting team.
 “And the amount people took out was relatively modest.”